In Case of Emergency

 Audience Choice Award, Honorable Mention, at Anthology Film Archives Winter Screening Series 2018!

-In Case of Emergency was chosen as a finalist in the Sundance Institute's Creative Distribution Fellowship and thanks to their support will be released this summer on various VOD platforms!!
+In Case of Emergency was chosen as a finalist in the Sundance Institute's Creative Distribution Fund and thanks to their support will be released this summer on various VOD platforms!!

 Bushwick Choice Award for favorite feature at Bushwick Film Festival!!!